 Depending on the type of dinosaur, eggs will hatch faster, about 17-20 minutes on average.
 This fits in well with the other settings’ pacing, and your playthrough will not feel inconsistent.

 Harvest Health to 2.0

 This setting is mainly for immersion and realism purposes.
-This setting makes your game pace more natural simply by altering the number of hits it takes to down Harvest.
+This setting makes your game pace more natural by altering the number of hits it takes to down Harvest.